Pappy Waldorf: Northwestern

 The season is also known for Waldorf's introduction of an unbalanced offensive line, the first instance of a slot formation, which allowed the offense to deploy four receivers instead of two.
 The team was led by an All-American tackle Bob Voigts, who later succeeded Waldorf in 1947 and won the 1949 Rose Bowl - coaching the Wildcats to beat Waldorf's University of California.

 The highlights of the next ten seasons were Northwestern finishing in third place in 1940 and 1943.
 Waldorf's 1940 team included the Chicago star player Bill DeCorrevont and defeated dominant Notre Dame 20 to 0.
 There were also two Big Ten winless seasons in 1942 and 1944.
 In 1942, Waldorf had to deal with changes brought on by United States entry into World War II.
 For purposes of a boost in military morale the number of games was raised to ten.
 During these years there was a significant player shortage due to the military draft.
 To retain the 1941 season, freshmen were allowed to compete on varsity teams.
 That season, Waldorf only had four returning starters.
 However, the season also brought important positives that would only be seen the following year.
 Waldorf considered the 1942 Wildcats to be his first great passing team.
 It was led by legendary quarterback and future coach Otto Graham.
-Allthough the team won only one game, Graham finished the season with then conference record breaking numbers - on 182 attempts he completed 89 passes for 1,092 yards.
+Although the team won only one game, Graham finished the season with then conference record breaking numbers - on 182 attempts he completed 89 passes for 1,092 yards.

 Next season, everything clicked, the 1943 team beat the Ohio State, the defending national champions, with the team's only losses coming from Notre Dame and Michigan, the team finished the season with an 8–2 record and a ninth-place ranking in the Associated Press Poll.
 Graham set another Big Ten passing record and finished third in Heisman Trophy voting.
 Next year, Graham transferred to another team.
 Without him Waldorf could only manage a single win.
 That year Northwestern squad was made out of 51 players with 43 of them being freshmen.

 During Waldorf's later years at Northwestern, he received assistance from the Chicago Bears in developing the T formation, a stance that the Bears were successful at deploying.
 Waldorf also served as an unofficial coach on the annually voted for All-Star College Player v.
 NFL Champions game.
 He assisted the All-Star coaches and participated in training because the annual game was played at Chicago's Soldier Field with the college players being hosted at Northwestern.

 During the first post WWII, 1946 season, Waldorf's team won only two games in the Big Ten, it was his last year at Northwestern.